TeseoLou/codoku/README.md

 The structure of the Codoku site hierarchy is intentionally designed as a pyramid, placing the most essential user-facing elements at the top and progressively layering supportive or contextual features beneath.

 ![Codoku Site Hierarchy Pyramid](docs/figures/charts/site-pyramid.webp)
-*A pyramid diagram showing the importance and relationship between the main interface, modals, and support pages in Codoku.*
+*A pyramid diagram showing the importance and relationship between the main interface, modals, and support pages in **Codoku**.*

 **Game**
 At the top of the hierarchy is the game itself — the Sudoku grid, number inputs, timer, and validation.
 It is the core experience, drawing immediate focus and requiring an uncluttered, accessible layout.